-The government-wide financial statements include the statement of net assets and statement of activities.
-These statements report financial information for the School as whole excluding fiduciary activities.
+The government-wide financial statements include the statement of net position and the statement of activities.
+These statements report financial information for the School as a whole excluding fiduciary activities.
 The statements distinguish between governmental and business-type activities.
 There are no business-type activities at the School.
-Governmental activities generally are financed through intergovernmental revenues, state and federal grants.
+Governmental activities generally are financed through intergovernmental revenues, and state and federal grants.

-The government-wide Statement of Net position, is on a full accrual, economic resource basis, which recognizes all longterm assets and receivables as well as long-term debt and obligations.
+The government-wide statement of net position is on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
 Any internal activity is eliminated.
-The school's net position is reported in three parts-invested in capital assets, net of related debt, restricted net position, and unrestricted net position.
-The school first use restricted resources to finance qualifying activities.
+The school's net position is reported in three parts: invested in capital assets, net of related debt, restricted net position, and unrestricted net position.
+The school first uses restricted resources to finance qualifying activities.